• Home

 I put together this website and information based on my own experience and results in the field

-Also I have some suggested readings you should check out that might just save your life!
+I also have some suggested readings that might just save your life, particularly for those interested in senior fitness!

 Ask yourself, do I want to live longer or live a full life?

-To live longer ?
-Or to live a full life?
-Don't you want to be able to navigate thru an airport and put your luggage on the top?
-Take that long walk with your wife or maybe just pick up one of the grand childern and lift them over your head.
-Gee grandpa is really strong.
+To live longer or to live a full life?
+Don't you want to be able to navigate through an airport and lift your luggage to the top?
+Engaging in exercise programs designed for senior fitness can help you take that long walk with your wife or even pick up one of the grandchildren and lift them over your head.
+Gee, grandpa is really strong, thanks to his personal trainer!

 To Stretch or not to Stretch?

-I'm astounded so many times when I meet a new client and question them about their health issues .
-They tell me they are plagued with back and shoulder pain.
-When I ask them what do they do about it I regularly hear that they take Aleve or get cortisone shots.
-Some have physical therapy but it is usually for a set amount of sessions.
-They are all scrambiling around for answers.
-As I explain to clients, sure I’ll build up your muscles so you can lift that heavy bag of groceries, but what about when it’s in the back seat of your car?
-Are you going to have the flexibility to turn and grab it?
-You need flexibility and mobility and that is where stretching comes in.
+I'm often astounded when I meet a new client and inquire about their health issues.
+Many tell me they are plagued with back and shoulder pain.
+When I ask them what they do about it, I frequently hear that they take Aleve or get cortisone shots.
+Some have undergone physical therapy, but it's usually for a limited number of sessions.
+They are all scrambling for answers.
+As I explain to clients, sure, I’ll help build up their muscles so they can lift that heavy bag of groceries, but what about when it’s in the back seat of their car?
+Will they have the flexibility to turn and grab it?
+That's where stretching comes in, as it enhances both flexibility and mobility.

-When should you stretch, before or after your workout?
-The answer varies.
-Let me show you how, when and why to stretch and show you how much better life can feel.
-If you have issues such as plantar faciitis, sciatica , leg muscles cramping at night or just plain back ache with my experience as a certified integrated stretch specialist we will find the root of the problem using myofascial release, lengthening stretch and foam rolling the area with pain.
-And then I ask them do you stretch ?
-No, I know I should, it's free.
-Hit the botton below.
+When should you stretch—before or after your workout?
+The answer varies, and as part of my exercise programs, I emphasize the importance of stretching.
+Let me show you how, when, and why to stretch, and demonstrate how much better life can feel.
+If you have issues such as plantar fasciitis, sciatica, leg muscles cramping at night, or just plain back ache, my experience as a certified integrated stretch specialist will help us find the root of the problem using myofascial release, lengthening stretches, and foam rolling the painful areas.
+And then I ask them, do you stretch?
+Often the answer is no, even though they know they should—it's free!
+If you're interested in improving your flexibility and overall health, especially in senior fitness, hit the button below.

 JCC Machine workout